icepaka89/ultimate-manhunt/README.md

 * Report if assassin can see speedrunner?
 * Make it so weather is always clear (toggle)
 * Command to save current time so you can pick up later
-* Make it so player can only be part of one group
 * Improve randomize-spawn command

 ### Commands